-Note: The light blue bars represent the avoided exposure in 2030 resulting from implementation of the 2015 legislation package.
-The darker blue bars show additional reductions in exposure that could be achieved by the full and efficient implementation of the additional policies and measures of the 2018 package.
-The orange dots denote the mean population exposure in 2018 and the gray bars show the contribution from natural sources-soil dust and sea salt.
-Fine particulate concentrations are in $\mu g/m^3$.
+Note: The orange bars represent the avoided exposure in 2030 resulting from implementation of the 2015 legislation package.
+The blue bars show additional reductions in exposure that could be achieved by the full and efficient implementation of the additional policies and measures of the 2018 package.
+The gray diamonds denote the mean population exposure in 2018 and the gray bars show the contribution from natural sources (soil dust and sea salt). $PM{2.5}$ = fine particulate matter; $\mu g/m^3$ = micrograms per cubic meter.